xmail-client/space-pencil/README.md

 ## Write markup on the final frontier

-SpacePencil is a powerful but minimalistic client-side view framework for CoffeeScript.
+SpaceView is a powerful but minimalistic client-side view framework for CoffeeScript.
 It combines the "view" and "controller" into a single object, whose markup is expressed with an embedded DSL similar to Markaby for Ruby.

-The `space-pencil` API is like `space-pen` but remove the `jQuery` integration.
+The `space-view` API is like `space-pen` but remove the `jQuery` integration.

 ## API